In this Section

 The Thomas A. Kershaw Culinary Arts Dining Room features lunch and dinner options served in a full-service dining room or to-go from the BHCC Culinary Arts program students.
 The dining room is located on the fourth floor of the E-Building.
 View the hours and menu online.

-In addition, Unidine Food Services operates a full-service cafeteria offering fresh food daily on a rotating seasonal menu is located on the fourth floor of the E-Building.
+In addition, there is a full-service cafeteria offering fresh food daily on a rotating seasonal menu, located on the fourth floor of the E-Building.
 Learn more

 Bunker Hill Community College is committed to creating an environment that values diversity and inclusion, and practices this by creating welcoming and inclusive spaces.
 There are several gender-neutral bathrooms available in the G-Building.

 The International Center provides programs, services and activities designed to advance the internationalization of the College community.
 Staff at the Center provide comprehensive programs and individual assistance to international students from approximately 100 countries who are welcomed to the College every year.

 The International Center assists students who wish to study abroad and coordinates the Study Abroad Scholarship Program.
 The Center, with assistance from the Student Government Association, provides international study and travel experiences opportunities in locations such as Argentina, Belgium, Canada, China, Costa Rica, the Czech Republic, Denmark, Ecuador, France, Germany, Ireland, Italy, Japan, Mexico, Peru, Spain and Scotland.

 Most study abroad programs offered through BHCC are from two to eight weeks long and take place during the summer.
 Students can apply for a scholarship that covers 80 percent of total expenses.
 Information and application materials are available at the International Center as well as on the Study Abroad Program website.

 International students interested in attending Bunker Hill Community College should contact the International Admissions Office, where they can obtain the necessary information on how to apply for admission as an F-1 student.